science club |

 all the nails holding the shingles will go through the foil and

 damage it a bit.
-Those special foils have kind of an asphalt glue
+Those special foils have some kind of asphalt glue

-on the underside and they will seal the area around nails but
+on the underside and it will seal the area around nails but

 after a number of years the glue will get brittle.

 fix the root cause of the problem.
 Remove the cause of the ice dam